Research Resources For Law Students

 Law & Government Websites: a handy collection of links to selected websites for legal research.

-Library Catalogs: MNCAT, WorldCat and other law library catalogs.
+Library Catalogs: MNCAT, WorldCat and other library catalogs.

-This seminar is taught by Loren Turner and is offered in the spring semester.
+This experiential learning seminar is taught by Loren Turner in the spring semester.

 CALI Lessons (registration required, contact Reference Office for authorization code to register)